CESNET/perun/perun-db/README.md

 * Oracle (>11)
 * Postgres (>9.1)

+> Data in Perun is stored using UTF-8 charset.
+When using Oracle DB, some columns are limited to 4000 of ASCII characters (1000 with full UTF-8 set).

 ## Instalation ##

 > Theses instructions doesn't cover creation of initial user (perun admin) and setting up other components like Apache and Tomcat.
 For complete installation instructions please refer to our wiki.